 At the 2015 Annual Meeting of Shareholders, our shareholders had the opportunity to vote, on an advisory basis, on a proposal to approve the compensation of the NEOs for fiscal 2015.
 This is referred to as a "say-on-pay" proposal.
 More than 95% of the votes cast at the 2015 Annual Meeting of Shareholders on the say-on-pay proposal were voted in favor of the proposal.
-The Compensation Committee believes this vote result reflects the general concurrence by the shareholders in the Company's philosophy and approach to executive compensation.
-Therefore, the Company has continued its philosophy and approach to executive compensation as discussed above.
+The Compensation Committee believes this vote result reflects the general concurrence by the shareholders in the Company's philosophy and approach to executive compensation as discussed above.